 Poor surface preparation can lead to huge post-project problems.
 Problems may include the coating cracking, or detaching itself from substrate.
 Other problems may include bubbles or other particles in the coating, wrecking the appearance of the floor.
 The worst part is that the problems may not appear straight away, but after a few months when the industrial facility is in full operation.
 The costs for repairing the floor could be massive if operations need to be stopped.

-Finally, Scarifying is my solution of last resort.
-This is a very aggressive form of surface preparation that digs into the surface.
-Several time when I was faced with horrible looking contaminated floors, using a scarifier saved the day.
-We were able to clean the surface and apply a new thick heavy build coat.
+I’ve put scarifying last because I consider it a last resort option, as this is a very aggressive form of surface preparation that digs into the surface.
+When faced with horrible looking and contaminated floors however, I’ve turned to a scarifier and was able to clean the surface and apply a new thick heavy build coat